 SUSPENDED ALL IN-PERSON PUBLIC TRAINING CLASSES & PROGRAMS

-Dickinson EMS now offers FREE Stop the Bleed Training Course
+Dickinson EMS now offers FREE Stop the Bleed Training Courses

 What is the history of the Stop the Bleed® program and bleeding control?

 In April 2013, just a few months after the active shooter disaster at Sandy Hook Elementary School in Newtown, CT, the Joint Committee to Create a National Policy to Enhance Survivability from Intentional Mass Casualty and Active Shooter Events was convened by the American College of Surgeons (ACS) in collaboration with the medical community and representatives from the federal government, the National Security Council, the U.S. military, the Federal Bureau of Investigation, and governmental and nongovernmental emergency medical response organizations, among others.
 The committee was formed under the leadership of trauma surgeon Lenworth M. Jacobs, Jr., MD, MPH, FACS, to create a protocol for national policy to enhance survivability from active shooter and intentional mass casualty events.

 Because these meetings initiated in Hartford, CT, the Joint Committee’s recommendations became known as the “Hartford Consensus.”
 One of the recommendations of the Hartford Consensus was to turn bystanders into immediate responders at the scene of wounding before first responders arrived.
 This step would improve the survivability of victims with severe bleeding.
 As soon as the area became safe, these immediate responders could act to stop bleeding if they were properly trained in the bleeding control techniques.